Regional / National Workshops

 In South East Asia the focus has been on national level workshops to take the GAP and look at how best to action it at country level.
 This is done by determining country priorities under each objective and then reviewing current eye care plans in light of these priorities.
 It is hoped that by the end of 2015 all countries would have held a GAP national workshop.

 In Eastern Mediterranean workshops tend to be regional for all countries NECs and focus on a specific topic.
-Most recently Health Information Managemeent Systems and Child Eye Health in 2014.
-These workshops also provide an opportunity to review progress of each country towards finalising their national eye health plans.
+Most recently Human Resources for Eye Health (HReH) in 2016, drawing on the expertise IAPB has from implementing the HReH programme in Africa.
+These workshops also provide an opportunity to review progress of each country towards finalising their national eye health plans and it also tends to be the only opportunity NECs have to meet their counterparts from across their region, to identify commonalities and ways to support eachother.

 In Latin America the target has been to raise awareness amongst residents on public health approaches to eye care through running courses for residents.
 The courses/workshops offer CPD points and the ultimate aim is to have the course integrated into the national curriculum.
 Other workshops focus on planning and the use of RAAB data for eye health planning.